-PCP (phencyclidine), often referred to as angel dust or fry, is a powerful dissociative hallucinogenic drug that was originated in the 1950s as an anesthetic and taken off the market in the 1960s due to a number of severe side effects associated with its use.
+PCP (phencyclidine), often referred to as angel dust or fry, is a powerful dissociative hallucinogenic drug that was made in the 1950s as an anesthetic and taken off the market in the 1960s due to a number of severe side effects associated with its use.

 It is often smoked with tobacco or cannabis products, but it may also be added to other substances, such as ginger, parsley, oregano, etc., and smoked.
 The drug produces very powerful hallucinations, often causing users to feel like they or their surroundings are not real or as if they are leaving their body (dissociative effects).

 The drug is classified by the United States Drug Enforcement Administration (DEA) as a Schedule II controlled substance, indicating that it may have some medicinal uses, but it is an extremely dangerous drug:

-PCP has rightfully received the reputation of being a dangerous drug of abuse due to its psychoactive effects, side effect profile, and long-term effects.
+PCP has rightfully received the reputation of being a dangerous drug due to its psychoactive effects, side effect profile, and long-term effects.
 The psychoactive effects of the drug are dose-dependent and can range from stimulation to mild hallucinations to seizures, catatonia, and coma.

 This measure is often used to determine the length of time a specific drug can be estimated to remain in an individual’s system.
 Drugs that are fat-soluble (lipophilic) will remain in the system longer than drugs that are hydrophilic or water-soluble.
 PCP is lipophilic.

 However, some sources suggest that because PCP is fat-soluble, it may be stored in fat cells in the body, and the half-life may be considerably longer (up to 72 hours for most individuals).
 In this scenario, it would take an individual about 17 days to eliminate PCP from their system.